 When to File

-For the 2017-2018 academic year, FAFSA applications will be available for processing starting October 1, 2016.
+For the 2018-2019 academic year, FAFSA applications are now available.
+For the 2019-2020 academic year, FAFSA applications will be available for processing starting October 1, 2018.
 Deadlines for filing your FAFSA vary based on your situation.

 - Hofstra University recommends that you file your application by November 15 of the year before for which you desire aid.
 For example, most incoming freshmen, should file their FAFSA by November 15 of their senior year in high school.